FaridSuleymanov/Yorozuya-Robotics-Suite/README.md

 Servo.h

-🤝 Contributing
+Contributing

 Pull requests are welcome.
-Please open an issue first to discuss any major changes.
+For major changes, please open an issue first to discuss proposed improvements.

-📜 License
+License

 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.

-⚖️ Compliance and Risk Acknowledgment Statement Civilian Purpose Declaration
+Compliance and Risk Acknowledgment Statement

+Civilian Purpose Declaration

-I, Farid Suleymanov, hereby declare the following:
-All systems under development are intended exclusively for civilian, non-lethal, and non-military applications, including:
+I, Farid Suleymanov, hereby declare the following: All systems developed under this project are intended exclusively for civilian, non-lethal, and non-military purposes, including:

 Recreational robotics activities

-Disaster response research
+Disaster response research and development

 Civil defense resilience initiatives

 Non-lethal drone countermeasure testing

-At no point have these systems been configured, tested, or marketed for lethal, military, or classified use.
+At no point have the systems been configured, tested, or marketed for military, lethal, or classified purposes.

 Materials and Components Sourcing

-All components, materials, and subsystems are sourced from commercially available, unrestricted suppliers.
-No ITAR-controlled, EAR-controlled, classified, or military-specific components are used.
+All components and subsystems are sourced from commercially available, unrestricted suppliers accessible to the public.
+No ITAR-controlled, EAR-controlled, classified, or military-restricted components are utilized.

 Misuse Prevention Engineering

-The platforms incorporate safeguards including:
+The systems incorporate engineering safeguards, including:

-Structural failure modes under excessive forces
+Structural failure modes under excessive stress

-Sensor-driven shutdown protocols for unauthorized weaponization attempts
+Sensor-triggered shutdown protocols in the event of unauthorized modifications

-Economic barriers to illegal modification
+Economic barriers to illegal weaponization via expensive material requirements

 Ethical and Legal Compliance

+The systems are designed to:

-Operates under local, national, and international laws
+Comply with applicable local, national, and international civilian technology laws

-Designed to uphold civilian ethical standards
+Uphold ethical standards of civilian research and development

-Implements risk minimization through design and procedures
+Minimize dual-use risks through careful engineering and operational procedures

 Responsibility Acknowledgment

-While all reasonable precautions have been taken, any unauthorized misuse, modification, or illegal adaptation is beyond the original intent and control.
-Such misuse is the sole responsibility of the offending party.
+While every reasonable precaution has been taken during the design and development of these systems, any unauthorized misuse, illegal adaptation, or modification is beyond the control and responsibility of the original developer.
+Such misuse shall be subject to applicable laws and legal consequences for the responsible party.

-🧠 End of README